 Get Equipped for Your Encounter with Mount Nittany

-Mount Nittany Trail Maps
+Mount Nittany Trailhead, Trails, and Maps

 We offer a full-size brochure with a trail map you can print.
 Additionally, free full-color trail maps are available in a Map Box attached to the large sign at the Mount Nittany Trailhead when you arrive for your hike.
 We have also installed a system of trail signs at critical intersections and points on the paths.